nbmack21/Nbmack21.github.io/_destinations/washington.md

 *📍 Jackson State Beach*

 ## Day 1: Seattle → Anacortes
-**Getting There:** We flew into Seattle, rented a car and drove about 90 minutes to Anacortes.
+**Getting There:** We flew into Seattle, rented a car, and drove about 90 minutes to Anacortes.
 The drive is straightforward on main highways, though traffic getting out of Seattle can slow things down depending on the time of day.

 **Stay:** [Majestic Inn & Spa](https://www.majesticinnandspa.com/) — a charming hotel in downtown Anacortes with an awesome rooftop and incredible views

-**Evening:** Early dinner at the hotel (surpringly good), followed by a casual stroll through town, popping into shops and checking out the street art.
+**Evening:** Early dinner at the hotel (surpringly good), followed by a casual stroll through town, popping into shops, and checking out the street art.

 ## Day #2: Anacortes —> San Juan Island
 **Breakfast:** [Calico Cupcoard Cafe & Bakery](https://www.calicocupboardcafe.com/anacortes)

 **Playground:** [John Stovik Playground & Splash Pad](https://www.anacorteswa.gov/facilities/facility/details/Storvik-Park-6)

-**Ferry:** 12PM sailing to the San Juan Islands.
+**Ferry:** Boat ride to Friday Harbor
  - **Tip:** Book ferry tickets in advance and read departure instructions carefully for a smooth experience.

 **🏨 Stay:** [Roche Harbor Resort](https://www.rocheharbor.com/)
  - Perfect for our group of six.
-We booked a 3-bedroom/2-bathroom unit within walking distance of the harbor and restaurants.
+We booked a 3-bedroom/2-bathroom unit within walking distance of the harbor and restaurants

 **Afternoon:** Explored the harbor, stocked the kitchen, and played bocce ball on the property